giovanimachado/aws-udagram-image-filter/README.md

 Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy your image-filter service!
 Don't forget you can use `eb deploy` to push changes.

+A screenshot of the elastic beanstalk application dashboard:
 ![alt text](https://github.com/giovanimachado/aws-udagram-image-filter/blob/main/deployment_screenshots/Giovani_deployment_screenshot.PNG?raw=true)